 The first instrument acquired by the Fund for \$1.79 million is a composite of two instruments made by Antonio Stradivari in 1728 and 1729.
 The violin was tested in major concerts halls across Australia.
 In acoustic tests across a wide variety of repertoires and styles, and in halls ranging from small and medium regional centres through to our greatest performance venues, it has consistently displayed all the hallmarks of the great Stradivarius violins.
-This beautiful instrument was first entrusted to ACO Principal Violin Satu Vänskä, and is currently played by ACO Violinist Mark Ingwersen.
+This beautiful instrument is entrusted to ACO Principal Violin Satu Vänskä.